Flavia95/VGpop/doc/vcflift.md

 `bedtools getfasta -fi /home/davida/UCSC_mm10.fa -bed test.region.zerobased.bed  >  test.UCSC_mm10.zerobased.fa`

 Rememeber that bedtools
- - is zerobased therefore the region in test.region.zerobased.bed is chr19:3117752-3336924
+ - is zero-based therefore the region in test.region.zerobased.bed is chr19:3117752-3336924
  - requires a newline at the end of the single line in the bed file

 3. Extract the vcf chunks.
 I use: